Emanuelgm1998/secure-by-design/README.md

 ---

-## What this is
+## Overview

 Public portfolio for **Emanuel G. Michea** — Cloud Security & DevSecOps Engineer based in Santiago, Chile.

-The site itself is engineered, not just designed: no frameworks, no build step, no runtime dependencies.
+The site itself reflects the same engineering principles applied to production infrastructure: no frameworks, no build step, no runtime dependencies.
 A single `index.html` deployed via GitHub Actions to GitHub Pages — HTTPS enforced, globally cached, zero maintenance overhead.

-> The stack choice is intentional.
-A portfolio for a security engineer should have the smallest possible attack surface.
+> A portfolio for a security engineer should have the smallest possible attack surface.
+Zero dependencies means zero supply chain risk.

 ---